Child Development Services with our TLG Team are coming soon! Stay connected for updates and areas where we will be serving.

 We have all experienced problems with our voices, times when the voice is hoarse or when sound will not come out at all!
-Colds, allergies, bronchitis, exposure to irritants such as ammonia, or cheering for your favorite sports team can result in a loss of voice.
-Learn more about different types of voice Disorders.
+Improper use or overuse of voice could lead to a short-term or long-term voice disorder.
+Disorders include vocal fold nodules and polyps, vocal fold paralysis, spasmodic dysphonia, and more.
 For more..

 Language-based learning disabilities are problems with age-appropriate reading, spelling, and/or writing.
 This disorder is not about how smart a person is.
 Most people diagnosed with learning disabilities have average to superior intelligence.
 The child with dyslexia has trouble almost exclusively with the written (or printed) word.
 For more..

 Everyone speaks with an accent.
 You may speak English with an accent from a different region in the United States.
 You may speak English with an accent because English is not your first language.
 You may speak French with an English accent.
 In our world today, people move from state to state and from country to country.
 For more..

 Aphasia is a communication disorder that results from damage to the parts of the brain that contain language (typically in the left half of the brain).
 Individuals who experience damage to the right side of the brain may have additional difficulties beyond speech and language issues.
 Aphasia may causes difficulties in speaking, listening, reading, and writing, but does not affect intelligence.
 For more..